As you can see from details on the "Who and What..." page, the Camp is involved in a number of activities, all of which are interesting and enjoyable.

 certificate issued by IHQ.
 Renewing members and transfers may obtain such

-a certificate by special order through the adjutant for an additional $5.00
+a certificate by special order through the adjutant for an additional charge.

 To mute music, click "stop" on the player.